 My wife often refers to my prints as paintings, even though she knows they are photographs.
 I have a very painterly style in my landscape images (Ansel Adams would NOT like my work), but when I saw this image come off my printer on canvas for the first time, I will admit to thinking “holy cow, this looks like a painting!”
 The gentle breeze I mentioned earlier which was moving the fog through the scene also served to move the leaves on the trees and the grasses in the river just a bit during the 8/10ths of a second exposure and the movement recorded really makes those areas look like brushstrokes in the image.
 Just a tiny detail in an image that was the result of a remarkable confluence of conditions at just the right time.
 I’m still in awe that I was able to witness and capture the moment.

-Limited Edition framed prints of “Misty Morning” will be available for purchase on this site soon.
-Open Edition metal, canvas and acrylic prints are available for purchase here.
-If you are a fan of landscape paintings, I can definitely recommend purchasing a canvas print of this image.
+Limited Edition framed prints of “Misty Morning” are available for purchase on this site now.
+Open Edition metal, canvas and acrylic prints will be available for purchase soon.